-The exams are open notes/book.
+The four exams are open notes/book.
 Exams cover lectures and readings.
 All exam questions are multiple choice type questions.
 Most exam questions are applied rather than definition/fact-based.
 As a result, the exams are difficult.

 There is one non-cumulative exam for each of the 3 course units.
 There is 1 cumulative final.
-The unit exams are about 30 questions with a time limit of about 65 minutes.
-The cumulative final is about 45 questions with a time limit of about 95 minutes.
+The unit exams are about 20 questions with a time limit of about 40 minutes.
+The cumulative final is about 10-15 more questions with a somewhat longer time limit.